 (Generally Accepted Accounting Principles)

-These rules are guidelines to help us make our financial presentations more consistent, comparable, meaningful, and informative.
+These rules are accounting standards and guidelines to help us make our financial presentations more consistent, comparable, meaningful, and informative.
 Not every U.S based business is required to comply with GAAP, with the exception of publicly traded companies (or those that plan to some day).

 4 Basic Accounting Principles: